mhdthariq/go-ddos-tools/README.md

 ## 🙏 Acknowledgments

+This project was created from scratch by **Muhammad Thariq** in Go, with significant improvements and new features.
+While inspired by the MHDDoS Python project, this is an independent implementation with:

+- **Complete rewrite in Go** for superior performance and concurrency
+- **Enhanced features**: 47 attack methods (vs. original's subset)
+- **Cross-platform support**: Native binaries for Linux, Windows, and macOS
+- **Modern codebase**: Go 1.23+ features including range-over-int, atomic types, maps/slices packages
+- **Interactive tools**: 7 built-in network analysis tools
+- **Better architecture**: Clean separation of concerns, comprehensive testing
+- **Extended capabilities**: Advanced bypass methods, amplification attacks, game server testing

+**Special Thanks:**
-- Original MHDDoS project for inspiration
+- MHDDoS Python project - for initial inspiration and methodology reference
-- Go community for excellent tooling and libraries
+- Go community - for excellent tooling, libraries, and best practices
-- Contributors and testers
+- Contributors and testers - for feedback and improvements

+**Note**: This Go implementation is not a direct port but rather a reimagined version with substantial enhancements.
+The majority of the code, architecture, and features are original work by Muhammad Thariq.

-## 👤 Maintainer
+## 👤 Author & Maintainer

-**Muhammad Thariq**
+**Muhammad Thariq** - Creator and Lead Developer
 - Copyright © 2025 Muhammad Thariq
 - Licensed under MIT with Educational Use Terms
+- Original Go implementation with significant improvements over reference material

+**Project History:**
+- Created by Muhammad Thariq as an enhanced Go implementation
+- Inspired by MHDDoS Python project (used as methodology reference)
+- Extensively improved with modern Go features, better architecture, and additional capabilities
+- All code written from scratch in Go with original improvements and optimizations

 ## 📞 Contact & Support